 Scholly soon became the number one college scholarship app in app stores, with over 850,000 downloads.
 Before Shark Tank, the app cost $0.99 but the price briefly rose to $4.99 per month.

-Next he launched a new venture, Path.
-It’s an AI-powered platform for academic success and career readiness.
+He then co-founded Path, an AI-powered platform offering practice tests, predictive scoring, and career coaching to help users prepare for college admissions, graduate school exams, and career certifications.
+Gray serves as CEO.
 Christopher also serves as a board member at Camelback Ventures, an organization dedicated to funding entrepreneurs of color.

 The app has assisted students in claiming more than $100 million in scholarship funds.
 The company doesn’t openly share its annual revenue due to competitors.
 Even so, Scholly is estimated to be worth around $10 million.